rea-submission/rea-pack/README.md

 #### build configuration host

- * start a fresh Ubuntu 20.04 container of VM
+ * start a fresh Ubuntu 20.04 container or VM
  * install `git`, clone this repository
  * copy contents of the [local](local) repository folder to `/.` to get the following structure: